 Approximately 90% of those who are raped know the perpetrator prior to the offence.
 Examples include:

-- Rape - Being forced into sexual activity without consent - Being persuaded/coerced into sex, e.g, "if you love me you will do this" - Withholding access to contraception - Being forced into sexual acts that are inappropriate and degrading - Using alcohol or drugs without your consent to have sex with you
+- Rape - Forcing you do sexual activity when you do not consent - Talking you into sex, e.g. "if you love me you will do this" - Withholding access to contraception - Being forced into sexual acts you find degrading - Using alcohol or drugs without your consent to have sex with you

-Coercive and Controlling
+Coercive and controlling

-- Isolating a person from their friends and family/grooming - Depriving them of their basic needs - Monitoring what they do - Using surveillance or spyware to track them - Taking control over aspects of their everyday life, such as where they can go, who they can see, what to wear and when they can sleep - Depriving them access to support services, such as specialist support or medical services - Family 'dishonour' or reputation - Preventing person from attending work or university or school - Threats to hurt them, children, pet or someone else - Threats to kill
+- Isolating a person from their friends and family - Depriving them of their basic needs - Monitoring what they do - Using surveillance or spyware to track them - Taking control over aspects of their everyday life, such as where they can go, who they can see, what to wear and when they can sleep - Depriving them access to support services, such as specialist support or medical services - Family 'dishonour' or reputation - Preventing person from atending work or university or school - Threats to hurt them, children, pet or someone else

-Financial and Economic
+Financial and economic

-No one has the right to control or limit your finances and how you spend your money.
+No has the right to control or limit your finances and how you spend your money.
 Examples include:

-- Giving you an allowance and closely watching what you buy - Placing your work salary in their account and denying you access to it - Keeping you from seeing shared bank accounts or records forbidding you to work or limiting the hours you do - Preventing you from going to work by taking your car or keys - Getting you fired by harassing you, your employer or co-workers - Using your credit cards without your permission - Refusing to give you money, food, rent, medicine or clothing (for yourself or children) - Using their money to hold power over you because they know you are not in the same financial situation as they are - Saving their finances secretly and forcing you to use your finances for everything
+- Giving you an allowance and closely watching what you buy - Placing your paycheck in their account and denying you access to it - Keeping you from seeing shared bank accounts or records forbidding you to work or limiting the hours you do - Preventing you from going to work by taking your car or keys - Getting you fired by harassing you, your employer or coworkers on the job - Maxing out your credit cards without your permission

+- Refusing to give you money, food, rent, medicine or clothing you to do the same - Using their money to hold power over you because they know you are not in the same financial situation as they are